Lefty8969/reading-notes-cf/code201notes/readingnotes4.md

 ### ___ positioning is the default for every html element.
+* Static

 ### Name a few advantages to using absolute positioning on an element.
+* With absolute postiioning you are able to place any elelment exaclty where you wamt.

 ### What is a key difference between fixed positioning and absolute positioning?
+* With fixed positioning the content will not be disotred when scrolling down on a web page.

 Learn JS
 Functions – Reusable Blocks of Code

-Describe the difference between a function declaration and a function invocation.
+### Describe the difference between a function declaration and a function invocation.
-*
+* Declartation defines the function name
+* invoking will get the function to execute code

-What is the difference between a parameter and an argument?
+### What is the difference between a parameter and an argument?
+* Parameter are placeholders in a function
+* Arugments are the function call

 Miscellaneous